Virtual data room for features hero.

 6. Create unique trackable links per recipient

 Don't send one link to everyone.
-A unique link per investor means you can track engagement per firm, revoke access individually, and know exactly who's active.
+A unique link per visitor means you can track engagement per firm, revoke access individually, and know exactly who's active.

 7. Turn on notifications

 Get alerted the moment someone enters the room.
-For investor due diligence, real-time notifications let you follow up while you're top of mind.
+For serious deals, real-time notifications let you follow up while you're top of mind.

 8. Test before you send